-The Turkey midfielder missed preseason with a medial ligament injury and his recovery was a slow and arduous process.
-And when he eventually returned in November, Madrid was in full flow en route to winning La Liga in 2011-12.
-Mourinho's maximum intensity style seemed unsuited to a player who had missed months of preparation work and Sahin featured minimally.
+The Turkey midfielder missed pre-season with a medial ligament injury and his recovery was a slow and arduous process.
+And when he eventually returned in November, Madrid were in full flow en route to winning La Liga in 2011-12.
+Mourinho's maximum intensity style seemed unsuited to a player who had missed months of preparation work and Nuri featured minimally.

 Mourinho saw Sahin as an alternative to Xabi Alonso in midfield in Madrid's double pivot.
-The Portuguese believed pairing the two together would see the side lose some stability in defense - especially given the youngster's fragile fitness - but was also reluctant to rest Alonso in any Liga or Champions League fixtures.
+The Portuguese believed pairing the two together would see the side lose some stability in defence - especially given Nuri's fragile fitness - but was also reluctant to rest Alonso in any Liga or Champions League fixtures.

 Xabi's importance cannot be understated, with current coach Carlo Ancelotti still struggling to find a balance in midfield when the Basque is missing, as he has been for almost all of this season so far.

 So Sahin was playing catch-up and even when he did start for Madrid in a Champions League quarter-final first leg against APOEL in March, Mourinho questioned his ability to face the top teams.
 "Turkey can decide whether he plays or not," he said.
 "But it is easier to play for a country than for a club like Real Madrid.
 We are in no mood for joking or giving playing time to players performing less than others.
 It will be difficult for Sahin."

 It was.
 The German-born midfielder ended the season with a winner's medal but had featured only four times in La Liga and in 10 games overall for the Spanish side.
 By comparison, Ozil ended the campaign with over 50 appearances in all competitions and 17 assists in La Liga - a Primera Division high.